-A surprisingly large number of people fail to update their estate plans after getting divorced.
+A surprisingly large number of people fail to update their estate plans after getting divorced, and learn after the fact the effect of divorce on an estate plan under Florida law.
 Fortunately, a number of laws update your estate plan for you automatically upon divorce.
 Depending on the type of asset, the law will provide a set of rules.
 Here are the rules for Florida.

 Last Will and Testament